benwiley4000/gif-frames/README.md

+### Please note that open-source maintenance is not my main focus at the moment.

+I will not be investing significant effort in the very near future to review and address issues on this repository.
+However I do want my software to be useable!

+If you have an issue that must be resolved for your work, please open a pull request to fix it, and send me a direct email to make sure that I see it.
+I ignore most messages from GitHub these days.

+I'm also happy to help out if you have a question about how to use the library.

+My email can be found [at the top of this commit](https://github.com/benwiley4000/cassette/commit/d1a828ac146f357adec963ccfaad56a48155b8b6.patch).

+Keep in mind that I have a full-time job and a personal life as well as other hobbies that have taken priority over open source, so I might not respond immediately.
+But don't hesitate to follow up after a few days if you think I've missed your email.

 # gif-frames

 A pure JavaScript tool for extracting GIF frames and saving to file.
 Works in Node or the browser.
 Uses [get-pixels](https://github.com/scijs/get-pixels) and [save-pixels](https://github.com/scijs/save-pixels) under the hood.